resthub/resthub.org/backbone-stack.rst

       {{/each}}
     </ul>

-Or with automatic model and labels provisionning :
+Or with automatic model and labels provisionning:

 .. code-block:: html

-    <p>{{labels.user.identity}} : {{model.firstname}} {{model.name}}</li>
+    <p>{{labels.user.identity}}: {{model.firstname}} {{model.name}}</li>

 After instantiation, ``this.$root`` contains a cached jQuery element and ``this.root`` the DOM element.
 By default, when render() is called, Backbone stack empties the root element, and adds el to the root as a child element.
-You can change this behaviour with the strategy parameter that could have following values :
+You can change this behaviour with the strategy parameter that could have following values:
- * replace : replace the content of $root with $el view content
+ * replace: replace the content of $root with $el view content
- * append : append the content of $el at the end of $root
+ * append: append the content of $el at the end of $root
- * prepend : prepend the content of $el at the beginning of $root
+ * prepend: prepend the content of $el at the beginning of $root

 .. code-block:: javascript